Banana Bread Muffins

 In a medium mixing bowl, mash the bananas with a fork or a potato masher.

 Add the rest of the ingredients in the order in which they are listed, whisking briefly between each addition.

 Use a large ice cream scoop to fill each well about 2/3 of the way up in the prepared pan.
 When you scrape every last bit of batter, you'll have just enough for 12.
-Sprinkle the tops of each with sparkling sugar and ground cinnamon.
+Sprinkle the tops of each with sparkling sugar or extra chocolate chips.

 Bake 16-18 minutes, until the muffins are puffed tall and spring back when lightly pressed on top.

 Let the muffins cool 5 minutes in the pan before using an offset spatula or a pairing knife to loosen the sides and remove the muffins.
 Enjoy warm, or set to cool completely to room temperature on a wire rack.